-Bordering the Yorkshire Dales National Park to the west, the Nidderdale Area of Outstanding Natural Beauty is a 233-square mile region of dramatic contrasts, with the River Nidd slicing across from the fells in the west to the south-east.
+Bordering the Yorkshire Dales National Park, the Nidderdale Area of Outstanding Natural Beauty is a 233-square mile region of dramatic contrasts, with the River Nidd slicing across from the fells in the west to the rolling fields of the south-east.
+With landscape varying from remote heather moorland to soft undulating hills, farmland and picturesque market towns, this is a haven for walkers, cyclists and horse riders.
+Adventure seekers can indulge in activities including caving and rock-climbing, while those looking for a more relaxed visit can explore some of the area’s historic parks, gardens and country houses.

 Leanne Fox, Information Officer for the Nidderdale AONBA word from the Nidderdale AONB